Frequently Asked Questions

 I know fluoride is important, but how do I know if my child is getting the right amount?

-How often should my child see a paediatric dentist?
+How often should my child see a kids dentist?

 Like adults, we also encourage our younger patients to be seen by our kids dentists at SmileTown once every six months.
 Every child is different however, which is why you and your dentist can discuss a proper timeline for your child in order to prevent cavities and other dental problems from forming.